fibo/arithmetica/README.md

 ### Float

+A `Float` can be:
+- a number, must be finite (`Infinity` is not a `Float`)
+- a bigint
-A `Float` is a string that expresses a decimal representation of a number.
+- a string that expresses a decimal representation of a number

+In case it is a string:
 - Decimal separator is `.` character.
 - Exponential notation is not allowed.
 - Integer part can be omitted.